SuperSonicHub1/twitch-graphql-api/README.md

 /"Client-ID":"(.*)","Content-Type"/
 ```

-## Loggin In
+## Logging In
 This is completely optional, but you can go through Twitch's OAuth handshake and get access to login-only features.
 See [youtube-dl's Twitch extractor](https://github.com/ytdl-org/youtube-dl/blob/879866a2304c3b0bbbb048feb4253431f0219aa3/youtube_dl/extractor/twitch.py) if you want an implemented example, as it's decently complex.

 ## Getting the Schema
-This repository comes with both GraphQL and JSON representations of the schema dated 1/23/2021, but if you need to download it yourself, e.g. this repository is dead, use `get-graphql-schema`:
+This repository comes with both GraphQL and JSON representations of the schema dated 3/14/2021, but if you need to download it yourself, e.g. this repository is dead, use `get-graphql-schema`:
 ```sh
 npm install -g get-graphql-schema
 # Now get it in GQL...